 Perhaps it’s because I live in the sub-tropics where spring and autumn don’t really exist but I have a bit of a love affair going with these delicate pink blooms.
 I don’t even really like pink but for two weeks, usually in early April in Kyoto, I will happily eat, drink and photograph pink from dawn till after dark.
 Those evening light-ups are magical.

 There are many places all across Japan to enjoy and celebrate the cherry blossom season but Kyoto is one of my favourites.
 It has such a variety of locations in close proximity to each other.
 These are my top Kyoto sakura spots and events, I hope you enjoy them as much as we do.

 Table of Contents

-- 9 of the best cherry blossom viewing spots in Kyoto
+- 9 of the best viewing spots for cherry blossom in Kyoto

 - The best Kyoto cherry blossom events

 - Take part in hanami

 9 of the best viewing spots for cherry blossom in Kyoto

 Kiyomizudera is a large temple complex that is well worth a visit in any season but during the blossom, it really is something special.
 During springtime, there are special evening opening hours and light-up events or you can attend the Seiryu-e parade at the temple.